XaVIopensource/XaVIopensource/XaVI_concepts.md

 In principle, it could be 'Uncompressed' or `VLIW` instructions stored in memory, but that would be grossly inefficient.
 The 'Huffman' instructions compress the 'Uncompressed' instructions for efficient storage.
 XaVI will have 32-bit 'Uncompressed' and 16-bit 'Huffman' instructions.
 The Huffman encoding scheme aims to compress the large majority of 32-bit instructions into 16-bit ones.

 * The `Fetch` unit gets Huffman instructions from memory and uncompresses them to one _or more_ Uncompressed instructions.
+Emphasize again: one _or more_.
 * The Huffman instruction stream may get interrupted by the (single) hardware interrupt.
 * The `Decode` unit produces a VLIW instruction from an Uncompresssed instruction.
 * The `Datapath` unit contains everything needed to execute a single instruction.
 Its contents define what is possible at any one time.